World stocks post worst quarter in 3 years

 The single currency fell to a low of $1.3384 and was last at $1.3392, down 1.5 percent for the day.
 For the month of September, the euro lost 6.6 percent, its weakest performance since November 2010.

-In contrast, a gauge of the U.S. dollar against major currencies rose 0.9 percent.
+In contrast, a gauge of the U.S. dollar against major currencies .DXY rose 0.9 percent.

 A boost to the euro after Germany's parliament approved new powers for the euro-zone bailout fund proved fleeting after the data on the slump in German retail sales in August.